shyam98/DynamicTensegrityOptimization/README.md

 This repository explores a method of optimization of tensegrity lattices based on their energy absobption characteristics for applications in spacecraft landing mechanisms.

+This research is being conducted out of the morphing lab under Prof. Edwin A. P. Hernandez More information can be found at https://morphing.eng.uci.edu/